anotherbazeinthewall/bay-zsh/README.md

 ## Contributing

-This project is tailored for my own needs, but if you’d like to contribute or use it as a base for your own setup, go for it!
-Fork, customize, and share any improvements through a pull request if you’d like.
+This project is tailored for my own needs and fixations, but if you’d like to contribute or use it as a base for your own setup, go for it!
+Fork, customize, and share any improvements through a pull request if you’d like :)

-## License

-Bay-ZSH is licensed under the MIT License.
-See the LICENSE file for details.